aajanki/fi-sentence-embeddings-eval/models.md

 predictions.

-In the evaluation, I'll use the value of the second-to-last hidden layer for the special \[CLS\] token as the sentence embedding.
-BERT is trained to aggregate information about the whole sequence to the
+In the evaluation, I'll use the value of the second-to-last hidden layer of a special \[CLS\] token as the final sentence embedding.
+BERT is trained to aggregate information about the whole sequence on the layers corresponding to the \[CLS\] token on classification tasks.
+I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the output layer of the \[CLS\] token.
-\[CLS\] token in classification tasks.
-I have selected the second-to-last hidden layer because both the paper and my brief preliminary study showed that it gives slightly better classification performance than the \[CLS\] output layer.
-BERT also produces output embeddings for each word, but these are not used in the evaluations.
+BERT also generates output embeddings for each input word, but these are not used in the evaluations.
 In the paraphrase and consecutive sentence evaluation tasks that directly compare two sentences, both sentences are fed as input separated by a separator token to match how BERT was trained.

 I'm using the pre-trained multilingual (Bert-base, multilingual cased) variant published by the BERT authors.
 It has been trained on 104 languages, including Finnish.
 The embedding dimensionality is 768.

-As the second contextual sentence embedding method, I'll evaluate **LASER** (Language-Agnostic SEntence Representations) by [@artetxe2018].
+**LASER**.
+As the second contextual sentence embedding method, I'll evaluate LASER (Language-Agnostic SEntence Representations) by [@artetxe2018].
 It is specifically meant to learn language-agnostic sentence embeddings.
 It has a similar deep bi-directional architecture as BERT, but uses LSTM encoders instead of transformer blocks like